Nootropic profile

 One of the most researched medicinal mushrooms, turkey tail contains polysaccharide-K (PSK) and polysaccharopeptide (PSP) - potent immunomodulators that influence neuroinflammation and support cognitive health through the immune-brain axis.

-The key benefits of Turkey Tail Mushroom (Trametes versicolor) include: Cognitive Enhancement, Energy, Longevity, Mood, Stress Relief.
+The main benefits people report from Turkey Tail Mushroom (Trametes versicolor) are: Cognitive Enhancement, Energy, Longevity, Mood, Stress Relief.

 Log in to leave a comment.